hivesolutions/appier/doc/structure.md

 There's no need to have an ``__init__.py`` file next to the app file (``hello.py``) to import the ``models`` package, since that package is already imported automatically by Appier.

-For more details about models, check out the [Models](doc/models.md) documentation.
+For more details check out the [Models](doc/models.md) documentation.

 ## Controllers